Mexican soldiers may be arrested in infamous missing students case: sources

 The Sept.
 26, 2014 kidnapping remains one of the most infamous incidents during the 13 years of Mexico’s drug war.

-President Andres Manuel Lopez Obrador, who has promised a thorough investigation, told family members shortly after taking office nearly two years ago that there would be no impunity for anyone involved in the crime.
+Lopez Obrador told family members shortly after he took office nearly two years ago that there would be no impunity for anyone involved in the crime.

-Investigators in July found a bone fragment belonging to one of the student teachers, which authorities said could open new leads into the case.
+Investigators in July found a bone fragment belonging to one of the student teachers, which authorities said could open new leads.

-Before that, the remains of just one student teacher had been definitively identified.
+Before that, authorities had definitively identified the remains of just one student teacher.

-Another source said the arrest warrants have met standards of proof and were signed off on by a judge, without more giving details.
+Another source said the arrest warrants have met standards of proof and were signed off on by a judge.
+The source gave no more details.

-The sources did not know how many warrants are about to be issued, or when exactly they will be executed.
+The sources did not know how many warrants would be issued or the timing.

-In 2015, the commission established a panel known as the Interdisciplinary Group of Independent Experts, or IGIE, to assist the government’s investigation.
+In 2015, the commission established the Interdisciplinary Group of Independent Experts, or IGIE, to assist the government’s investigation.

 The IGIE’s work documented serious flaws in a previous government investigation that concluded the students were incinerated in a dump after they were turned over to gang members by corrupt local police.

 It is still not clear exactly what happened.
-One theory put forward by the group of experts was that the students mistakenly commandeered a bus carrying a cargo of heroin and were killed for it.
+One theory by the group of experts was that the students were killed after they mistakenly commandeered a bus carrying a cargo of heroin.

 The panel’s five experts have insisted on interviewing soldiers stationed in the town at the time, but to date both the Lopez Obrador administration as well as the government led by his predecessor, former President Enrique Peña Nieto, have not made them available to interviewers.